tristanmontoya/StableSpectralElements.jl/docs/src/index.md

 julia> Pkg.add(url="https://github.com/tristanmontoya/CLOUD.jl.git")
 ```

+Currently, Julia versions 1.6 or newer are supported by CLOUD.jl, although we recommend using the [current stable release](https://julialang.org/downloads/), due to a known performance issue which was fixed in [Julia PR #44651](https://github.com/JuliaLang/julia/pull/44651).

 ## Basic Usage

 As this documentation is currently a work in progress, we recommend that users refer to the following Jupyter notebooks for examples of how to use CLOUD.jl: